InfiniteTachyon/SENG-A5/README.md

 # Difficulties encountered, challenges overcome, and lessons learned
 With this lab, a difficulty that we encounter was the incompatibility with MacOS that some of the software had.
 Of course, this eventually led us to adopt C-SFRAT for the visualization and analysis of the data.
 However, there was also another challenge that arose with adopting C-SFRAT, and that's the format it required.
 None of the given data files worked with C-SFRAT by default and required us to convert it by hand ourselves.
 While this help us hone our data analytic skills more this was a major drawback for a while.
 # Comments/feedback on the lab itself
+The datafiles were not processed and was not clear how to process them for the software and we weren't sure which dataset to use because it was not written in the instructions.
+The software also didn't work properly, the one provided by Dr.FAR's models did not run, there were a lot of errors which models and only two ran properly.
+Overall, very time consuming lab due to unclear instructions.